-On 8 March 2018, President Trump issued a Presidential Proclamation on Adjusting Imports of Steel into the United States.
-The proclamation imposed a 25 per cent tariff on steel articles imported from all countries, except Canada and Mexico.
+and free trade agreements.
+The proclamations imposed a 25 per cent tariff on steel articles imported from all countries, except Argentina, Australia, Brazil, and South Korea, and a 50 per cent tariff on steel articles originating from Turkey.
+Imports from Argentina, Brazil and South Korea are subject to quotas.
 Oil companies rely on steel for their business, including for drilling and pipelines.
 As a result, the US oil and gas industry has expressed concern that the new tariffs will raise costs by millions of dollars and result in layoffs.